CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 ![rad_symbol_divider](https://i.imgur.com/Y5bQDtj.png)

 # Installation / Uninstallation
-**Interaction Dot Marks does not write anything to your save file.
-It is safe to install or uninstall mid-playthrough at any time.**
+**Interaction Dot Marks does not write anything to your save file unless `write_to_save` is enabled--and whether or not that setting is enabled, it is _always_ safe to install or uninstall mid-playthrough at any time.**

 ## Install Instructions
 Use Mod Organizer 2.
 It's the only one supported.
 Others may work, but I can't help if they don't.
 1. Click on File > Install Mod...
 (Ctrl-M)